TrevTheDev/monorepo/packages/dilav/README.md

 ## Why I created this project

-I'm currently unemployed and to showcase my skills I developed this project.
+I'm currently looking for emplyment and to showcase my skills I developed this project.
 If you like it and know of someone needing similar projects created, please contact me.

 ## Relationship to Zod

-In developing Dilav, Zod's excellent public API was leveraged, mean Dilav provides near functional parity to Zod and it passes most of Zod's tests with minor changes.
+In developing Dilav, Zod's excellent public API was leveraged, meaning Dilav provides near functional parity to Zod and it passes most of Zod's tests with minor changes.
 Dilav was written from scratch and shares no code with Zod, other than a few string validation `regex's`

 Whilst the APIs are similar, Dilav includes significant changes and is therefore not a drop in replacement.

+The benchmarks in the test folder shows Dilav is ~280% faster on my computer for Benchmark 1 which parses objects and arrays and 980% faster for Benchmark 2 which parses only a string and 300% faster for Benchmark 3 which only parses a string.
+These numbers appear high to me and I haven't yet fully explored why they are so high, so they should be taken with a pinch of salt.

 Zod has ~3,950 lines of JavaScript code and Dilav has ~2,900.

-The benchmarks in the test folder shows Dilav is ~240% faster on my computer for Benchmark 1 which parses objects and arrays and 890% faster for Benchmark 2 which parses only a string and 250% faster for Benchmark 3 which only parses a string.
-These numbers appear high to me and I haven't yet fully explored why they are so high, so they should be taken with a pinch of salt.

 **Select API changes from Zod:**

-- `v.Object` by default returns the original object and not a new object
+- `v.object` by default returns the original object and not a new object
-- `v.Object` by default doesn't allow unspecified properties
+- `v.object` by default doesn't allow unspecified properties
 - `z.tuple` functionality has been merged into `v.array`
 - `z.discriminatedUnion` functionality was merged into `v.union`
 - `z.nativeEnum` functionality was merged into `v.enum`
 - `safeParse` instead of returning an object, returns an array of type `ResultError`
 - most primitives do not need to be called - `v.string` vs `z.string()`
-- customisation of errors is done via functions, rather than strings
+- customisation of errors is done via functions that return strings, rather than strings, providing more flexibility
 - minor capitalisation and spelling changes to methods
 - `z.ZodType` is split across multiple types
-- `.refine` and `z.superRefine` are not replaced by `.customValidation`, `.preprocess` and `.postprocess` enable one to appropriately customise input values, validations, errors and return values
+- `.refine` and `z.superRefine` are replaced by `.customValidation`, `.preprocess` and `.postprocess` enabling customisation of input values, validations, errors and return values
 - `.describe` not implemented
 - `.brand` not implemented